About privacy: Is it truly public? What is wise to share? (some notes) (main)

 - Is it already public anyway?
 Much is.

-- From whom do you need to keep it?
-(E.g., ssns etc from ID thieves, vs. just from malicious or foolish persons in highly-funded organizations?: those are
+- Consider: From whom do you need to keep your info safe?
+(Ex., SSNs etc etc from ID thieves, or from malicious persons in highly-funded organizations?

-- Or nonpublic info that betrays possible weaknesses that could be used to harm persons or families (unfortunately that happens), unless the harm of
+- Or nonpublic info that betrays possible weaknesses that could be used to harm persons or families (unfortunately that happens).

 - It is probably worth taking steps to avoid identity theft, for oneself and one's dependents.